Songyosr/SampleSize/README.md

 ## Usage

-To use the app, simply select the outcome type, input method, and other relevant parameters, and then click the "Calculate" button to generate the sample size.
+To use the app, simply select the outcome type, input method, and other relevant parameters, and then input the data points in the numeric input fields with icons.
+Click the "Calculate" button to generate the sample size.
 The app will display the resulting sample size, along with a reactable data frame and a plotly chart for data visualization.

+## Short-term Goals [as time permit, lol]

+- Adding options to round (ceiling) the estimated sample size/number of cluster
+- Changing to a new formula that takes in the unequal size arm
+- Adding option for odds ratio for method
+- Reworking on the main panel, mainly focus on organizing the output part (still having no idea what to do)
+- Creating a test_run dataset

 ## Contributing